Lucinda Pike, Executive Director

 Lucinda believes in empowering women through greater access to education and development opportunities.
 She is passionate about helping Enrich educate and equip migrant domestic workers with the financial and life skills to pursue their goals and dreams.
-As Deputy Executive Director, Lucinda oversees programmes, operations, human resources, fundraising and communications.
-Previously, she was Enrich’s Senior Programme Manager leading implementation of financial and empowerment education programs, and prior to this, a trainer facilitating workshops.
+As Executive Director, Lucinda oversees and shapes strategy for programmes, operations, human resources, fundraising and communications.
+She also leads high-level partnerships and engagement with external stakeholders, helping to raise Enrich’s profile in Hong Kong.
+Previously, she was Enrich’s Deputy Executive Director and before that the Senior Programme Manager leading implementation of financial and empowerment education programs.
+Lucinda started off at Enrich as a volunteer and a workshop trainer.
 Lucinda has a Master’s degree (Distinction) in Education Management, and a background in education, research and community outreach with women and ethnic minorities in Hong Kong.

 Tynna Mendoza, Senior Programme Manager